 With the nights beginning to draw in and frosty mornings on the way, winter can be a quiet time for your garden.
 You might be worried about how the cold weather might affect your artificial grass in winter.

-We can help you with some tips on how to maintain your artificial grass in the coming winter months.
+We can help you with some tips on caring for your artificial grass in winter months.
 Artificial lawns are actually quite simple and easy to maintain all year round.
 In wet weather conditions, the blades of grass might freeze when the temperature drops, just like natural grass.

 Here are some things you can do to maintain your grass in the winter.